Blue by ADT vs. Frontpoint

 Cameras

 Both companies also offer security cameras, but selection is limited.
 These aren’t camera companies like Lorex, where you can choose from dozens of models.
-Both Blue by ADT and Frontpoint offer an indoor camera, an outdoor camera, and a video doorbell camera, so you can keep an eye on your house whether you’re home or away.
-Frontpoint has person detection to cut down on false alerts, while Blue by ADT offers facial recognition.
-Ultimately we’d call this a push.
+Both ADT Self Setup and Frontpoint offer indoor cameras, outdoor cameras, and video doorbell cameras, so you can keep an eye on different areas of your house whether you’re home or away.

 FYI: Some cities and states in the U.S. have outlawed the use of facial-recognition software in cameras, arguing that it’s an invasion of privacy.